Stock Options runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 Three paths, three very different tax bills

 Stock options can be the single largest tax event of an employee's career — and the tax treatment varies wildly depending on (1) whether the options are ISOs or NQSOs and (2) when you sell.
-This calculator compares the three most common dispositions side by side, using the 2025 AMT exemption from IRS Rev. Proc.
-2024-40 § 3.10.
+This calculator compares the three most common dispositions side by side, using the AMT parameters for the year you select — 2025 per IRS Rev. Proc.
+2024-40 or 2026 per Rev. Proc.
+2025-32 and the OBBBA.
+If your equity compensation is RSUs rather than options, the RSU tax calculator covers the vest-date withholding math instead.

 NQSO exercise + immediate sale